 - For example, in Statistical Power Analysis for the Behavioral Sciences (1988), Cohen describes effect sizes of 0.2 and smaller as small, effect sizes of 0.2 to 0.5 as medium, and effect sizes larger than 0.5 as large.

 - Another benchmark has been set by the federal What Works Clearinghouse (WWC).
 When evaluating intervention programs, WWC considers effect sizes of 0.25 and greater to be “substantively important.”

 - John Hattie’s Visible Learning: A Synthesis of Over 800 Meta-Analyses Relating to Achievement provides the effect sizes associated with many education interventions.

 - One more approach is to compare school-level effect sizes to district-level or state-level effect sizes.
-Similarly, effect sizes can be compared across groups or from one outcome to another, such as from the Badger Exam to the ACT.
+Similarly, effect sizes can be compared across groups or from one outcome to another, such as from the Badger Exam to the Forward Exam to the ACT.